Han-Gyuseung/5PG/docs/source/start/tutorial/util.rst

 util/extract_strain
 ~~~~~~~~~~~~~~~~~~~

-5PG can calculate the ensemble average of a system.
+**5PG** can calculate the ensemble average of a pseudobinary system.

 The basic command for extract parameters for local strain ::